 “Fraudsters will call your landline claiming to be from reputable organisations such as HMRC.
 Contact like this is designed to convince you to hand over valuable personal details or your money.
 Don’t assume anyone who calls you is who they say they are.
 If a person calls and asks you to make payment, log into an online account or offers you a deal, be cautious and seek advice.”

 HM Revenue & Customs will only ever telephone a taxpayer asking for payment on a debt they are already aware of either having received a letter about it, or if you the taxpayer has declared that tax is payable through the completion of a self-assessment tax return.

-If you have any concerns about any contact being made supposedly from HM Revenue & Customs either by telephone, text or email, please do not reply or provide any details until you have either spoken to your professional advisor if you have one, or contacting HM Revenue & Customs using one of the telephone numbers of online services available from GOV.UK.
+If you have any concerns about any contact being made supposedly from HM Revenue & Customs either by telephone, text, letter or email, please do not reply or provide any details until you have either spoken to your professional advisor if you have one, or contacted HM Revenue & Customs using one of the telephone numbers of online services available from GOV.UK.